libogonek/ogonek/reference/text.markdown

 *Requires*: `validation` is a validation strategy object.

-*Effects*: Initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`; invalid sequences are treated according to `validation`.
+*Effects*: Initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.

+*Validation*: invalid sequences are treated according to `validation`.

 ---